06 Nov The Best Places to Cruise in LA and Surrounding Cities

 Los Angeles is filled with hilly and flat sidewalks, which look like they were meant for cruising.
 One of the best activities in the greater Los Angeles area is to get on your cruiser and explore what the city offers.

-Whether you are a fan of culinary arts, shopping, or just sightseeing, cruising around Los Angeles means you enjoy the journey and the destinations.
+Whether you are a fan of culinary arts, shopping, or just sightseeing, cruising around Los Angeles means that you will enjoy the journey and the destinations.

 If you love shopping around for street clothing, you can get on your cruiser and explore West LA’s Fairfax District.

-It is a neighborhood in the central region of LA where you can find some of the best streetwear brands, such as Supreme, Stussy, the Hundreds, and other skate-related streetwear brands the cool kids are wearing these days.
+It is a neighborhood in the central region of LA where you can find some of the best streetwear brands, such as Supreme, Stussy, the Hundreds, and other skate-related streetwear brands.
 Whether you are out to shop or look around, you will definitely enjoy cruising around this hip and historical area.

 Venice and Santa Monica